 Garlic: (Seasoning) Garlic is a cornerstone of Uzbek cuisine, used to infuse dishes with its pungent, robust flavor.
 It’s integral to marinades, sauces, and as a seasoning for meats and vegetables.

-Halal (Food Practice): Halal means “permissible” in Arabic and refers to food and practices that are allowed under Islamic law.
+Halal (Food Preparation): Halal means “permissible” in Arabic and refers to food and practices that are allowed under Islamic law.
 In Uzbekistan, with its significant Muslim population, halal foods are the norm.
 Meat must be sourced from animals that have been slaughtered in a specific, humane way while reciting a blessing.
 This practice reflects a deep respect for life and gratitude for the sustenance provided.
 Halal also requires the avoidance of alcohol, pork, and blood and generally emphasizes cleanliness, health, and ethical consumption.

 Halva: (Dessert) While the better-known “standard halva” is widely available in Uzbekistan, Uzbek halva simplifies the recipe to produce something similar to halva using flour, butter, and sugar, and enriched with nuts or seeds.
 The ingredients are cooked together until they form a dense, sweet paste that’s then cooled and cut into slices or blocks.
 Halva is revered for its smooth texture and nutty flavor, serving as a customary treat during holidays and family gatherings.